Prince, Britt vs Wisconsin

 Prince averaged 24.2 points, 8.6 rebounds and 6.2 assists while hitting 59 percent of her shots from the floor, including 46 percent of her three-pointers, and 92 percent of her free throws as a junior at Elkhorn North in 2022-23 to earn her first state player of the year awards.

-Prince is a four-time Super State and All-Nebraska selection while leading the Wolves to four consecutive Class B state championships.
+Prince was a four-time Super State and All-Nebraska selection while leading the Wolves to four consecutive Class B state championships while playing for her mother and head coach, Ann Prince.
 At the 2023 state tournament, Prince totaled 84 points on 29-of-40 shooting, including 10-of-14 from long range.
 She was also a perfect 16-for-16 at the free throw line.
 During the regular season, Prince recorded a triple-double with 33 points, 11 rebounds and 10 assists in a win over Hastings.

 She averaged 23.4 points per game as a freshman and 24.1 points per game as a sophomore.